NedKost/MS-AAI-501-Team-Project/Readme.md

 # Airline Flight Delay Analysis and Modeling
 ## MS-AAI-501 Introduction to Artificial Intelligence
-This README docuemts the Final Team project of Course #2 in the University of San Diego's Master's program for Applied Artificial Intelligence.
+This README outlines the coding done for a Final Team project of Course #2 in the University of San Diego's Master's program for Applied Artificial Intelligence.
+This was a team project exploring a binary classification problem using a variety of AI models.
+We leveraged publicly available python libraries supplemented with strategies and methodologies learned as part of the course.
+Below is an outline of the project, contributions from team members, and a brief outline of how we approached the problem.

 ## Installation
 Python 3.8 or later is needed along with installed libraries including: